 - 2 Tbsp honey

-- 1/2 cup Stonyfield Whole Milk Greek Yogurt
+- 1/2 cup Stonyfield Whole Milk Green Yogurt

 - Preheat oven to 400 degrees.

 - Season chicken with olive oil and favorite spices (I used paprika, garlic and thyme).
-Place chicken on baking sheet and bake for 10 minutes, before turning over and baking for 15-20 more minutes, or until pink throughout.
+Place chicken in baking pan and bake for 10 minutes, before turning over and baking for 15-20 more minutes, or until cooked throughout.

 - While chicken is baking, start your marinade.
 Mix strawberries, coconut sugar, water and lemon juice is small pot and bring to boil.
 Reduce the heat and simmer, until the sauce begins to thicken (about 10 minutes).
 Continue simmering until it gets syrupy.